The psychedelic crisis: bad trip

 (Cohen, 1966.
 6, p182)

-There is a feature of phenomenon of the common fear of psychological damage which needs to be explained.
-Anxiety can emerge, for example, as anxiety about being insane.
+What needs to be realised is that these are anxious thoughts caused by a traumtised anxious weakened mental state.
+This negative mental state is temporary, but thinking these negative thoughts and worrying about them will fuel and perpetuate the anxious state which causes them.
+For example, anxiety can emerge as anxiety about being insane.
 It is very important to realize that this anxiety is not evidence of anything other than being anxious.
-The mistake so often made is to confuse these absolutely normal non-psychotic feelings of anxiety
+The mistake so often made is to confuse these absolutely normal non-psychotic feelings of anxiety or anxious thoughts

-A person feels bad because they have been traumatised by what they experienced during the bad trip- they feel things like anxiety but then they make the crucial mistake of taking this feeling of anxiety to be evidence of a permanent psychosis.
+A person feels negative because they have been traumatised by what they experienced during the bad trip- they now feel negative things like anxiety.
+They then make the mistake of taking this feeling of anxiety to be evidence of a permanent psychosis.
 If they feel anxiety over the idea that they have gone insane, they will mistake this feeling of anxiety for the insanity they worry they have

-- or if they worry that they are being 'controlled' by evil demons or alien computers, they will take the anxiety they feel as evidence for the feeling of being controlled.
+- or if they worry that they are being 'controlled' by evil demons or alien computers, they will mistake the anxiety they feel while worrying about being controlled for evidence that they actually are being controlled.
 This mistake is very often

-made.
+The reason this mistake is made is that we have no idea what it feels like to be insane, and for the most part we have no idea what anxiety is like.
+After a bad trip, the mind is weak and vulnerable in ways probably never experienced or even imagined.
+So of course it's natural for people to worry that what is going on in their minds is insanity.
 The effect of this mistake is, of course, to increase and perpetuate the anxiety which in turn fuels the person's belief that they are psychotic.
-The person needs to understand this mistake and accept that it is ok and normal to feel anxiety, worry and even emotionally exhausted, drained, weak or just negative in general.
+The person needs to understand this mistake and accept that it is ok and normal to feel anxiety, to worry and be emotionally exhausted, drained, weak or just negative in general.

 In reality, all that is happening is that they are experiencing perfectly normal anxiety, identified by Cohen